Mad-Star-Studio/FoundryVTT-JoJo/README.md

 The software component of this system is distributed under the MIT license.
 This forks from `dnd5e` as the module is based on the D&D 5e system, but the system itself is not D&D 5e.

+As such, assets licensed for specific use with the D&D 5e system are to be removed entirely, or replaced with assets that do not pose an issue.
+If you see any assets that are not properly licensed, or have other licensing issues, please open an issue or pull request to have them removed or changed.

 ## Installation Instructions
 To install and use the JoJo D&D system for Foundry Virtual Tabletop, simply paste the following URL into the **Install System** dialog on the Setup menu of the application.